kingparra/hpfp/01_-_all_you_need_is_lambda/notes2.rst

   here's my understanding of the issue right now.

   Since the late 1600s, mathematicians have been investigating the possibility that all of mathematics could be reduced to formal logic, which may then be calculated by machine.
-Some, like Liebniz and George Boole, envisaged automating much of human thought, or at least the subset of thought that is based on logical reasoning.
+Liebniz and George Boole envisaged automating much of human thought, or at least the subset of thought that is based on logical reasoning.

   How can we tell what can or cannot be computed?
 From the view of mathematics, when considering a